wizeman/ARC/ocaml/README.md

 Or you can just use the `./run.sh` script to compile and then run the binary.

-The generated binary takes about 1 second to read all the data files, parse them, run the algorithm on them and finally print the ones that matched the qualifying criteria and therefore could be solved.
+The generated binary takes about 1 second to read all the data files, parse them, run the algorithm on them and finally print the ones that matched the qualifying criteria, which are verified to actually be solved correctly.

 ## Source code structure